UC Master Gardeners, Santa Clara County, CA

 The Basics

-Harvest window: Harvest pods when beans are plump and the pods are green, thick, and have a glossy sheen.
+• Harvest pods for fresh shelling when beans are plump and the pods are green, thick, and have a glossy sheen.
+Fall-planted beans typically begin producing in early spring.
+February-planted beans will typically produce in late spring.

 Care overview

-• Planted seeds 1–2 inches deep into well-prepared soil, 3–5 inches apart.
+• Plant seeds 1–2 inches deep into well-prepared soil, 3–5 inches apart.
 Germination usually occurs in 7–14 days.
 Thin seedlings to 8–l0 inches apart.

 More links